valeriearena/contextdatalib-for-http-and-jms/README.md

 # Prerequisites
 * Java 11 or above
 * Docker
+* Please NOTE: Although IntelliJ should not be required, the instructions under Step Through the Code, were only performed in IntelliJ.

 # Quick Start
 * Cd to the root of the multi-module project: ```contextdatalib-for-http-and-jms```